-Many students study, volunteer, or otherwise travel abroad and return home bitten by the travel bug.
+Many students study, volunteer, or travel abroad and return home bitten by the travel bug.
 Restless and filled with the desire to continue wandering, what’s a traveler to do?
-Ding ding ding - teach English, of course!
+Ding ding ding -- teach English, of course!

-Volunteering teaching is a fantastic way to teach English informally in a different environment.
-As a volunteer, you typically do not teach in a traditional classroom.
-You may be volunteering in a rural area with a small group, teaching people of various ages and English language abilities.
-No salary or stipend is given, but instead you will oftentimes receive free room and board.
+Volunteering teaching is a fantastic way to teach English informally and in a non-traditional environment.
+As a volunteer, you typically do not teach in a classroom.
+You may be volunteering in a rural area with a small group, teaching people of various ages and English language abilities, although the exact specifics of a volunteer teaching role vary considerably.

 Language Exchange Homestays

 If you’re looking for a short-term position or if you aren’t yet sure of your teaching abilities, a language exchange homestay might be right up your alley.

 These positions typically last one to three months during which you live with a local family in your country of choice.
 In exchange for room and board, you teach English to your host family for 15-20 hours each week.

 - Pros: Many exchange programs don’t require a bachelor’s degree and living in a homestay grants you the opportunity for full cultural immersion and to improve your foreign language skills.

 - Cons: No stipend or pay are normally included and you may find that living with a host family can limit your opportunities to travel during your homestay.